 Your rough draft is in hand now.
 Now comes the part where you make your writing readable.
 You don’t have to be like a professional writer.
 Read your own writing aloud; mistakes and flow problems will become obvious.
 Then edit your words, sentences, and paragraphs to clarify and amplify their meaning.

-Step 4: Take a Break and Finalize It
+Step 4: Take a Break and Finish It

 Some Basic Principles for Writing a Good Article